Get started

 However, there might be times when you want Tailscale to route your public internet traffic.
 For example, you might want to route all your public internet traffic if:

-• You're in a cafe with untrusted Wi-Fi.
+• You're in a coffee shop with untrusted Wi-Fi.

 • You're traveling overseas and need access to an online service (such as banking) only available in your home country.